How to Identify Medication Pills. Drug Identifier

 It is understandable you will want to find out more information about the pill, and the possible long-term effects, especially if someone you know could be taking them without your knowledge, or they've been prescribed them but have lost it, knowingly, or unknowingly.

-- I found a pill and I still don't know what to do!.
+- I found a pill and I still don't know what to do!
 When you find a pill, check any bottles or blister packs that it could have come from.
 Don't be afraid to ask who it belongs to.
-There could be a simple explanation, and it would save you all the unnecessary worry.
-Someone you know may have dropped or lost it but doesn't want to advertise the fact they're on that type of medication and will deny they own it.
+There could be a simple explanation which could save you all the unnecessary worry.
+Someone you know may have dropped or lost it but doesn't want to advertise the fact they're on any medication and may deny they own it.

-- Is it ecstasy?.
-This drug is not coated unlike medicinal drugs and is not professionally made and very fragile (can easily break apart).
+- Is it ecstasy?
+Ecstasy is not coated unlike medicinal drugs, and is not professionally made .
+Ecstasy can be very fragile (can easily break apart).

 - I have seen cases where sweets / candy / mints have been mistaken for pills.
 Like M&Ms, markings on sweets is quite common, so break it in half.
 Does it smell of mint?
 Is there chocolate inside?

 - If you're still having problems, with the help of me and the drug identifier website, you can search for a drugs colour, shape and any marking on them.
 If you can't, you can then select which closely resemble the pill you want to identify, and an idea of its use.

 Video: Pharmacology Drug Classification